 The only FDA improved silicone oil that is FDA approved is in small amounts for ophthalmic use.
-Many patients want the silicone from the buttocks removed once the complications appear.
+After having butt injections, many patients want the silicone from the buttocks removed once the complications appear.

 - Silicone can get into a blood vessels and travel to the lungs (pulmonary embolism) and can be fatal.

 - If the silicone travels to the brain, a stroke can occur.